 1/4 teaspoon fine sea salt, to taste

-3 whole eggs, room temperature and shell removed
+3 whole large eggs, shell removed and lightly beaten

-*As a substitute for bisquick, you may mix 1 cup all-purpose flour with 1 teaspoon of salt and 1 tablespoon of baking powder for this recipe.
-Use all in place of 1 cup bisquick.
+*As a substitute for bisquick, you may mix 1 cup all-purpose flour with 1 tablespoon of baking powder and 1 teaspoon of salt for this recipe.
+Use all of this mixture in place of 1 cup bisquick.
 I use King Arthur flour.

 Preheat the oven to 350 degrees and have a 9-inch pie dish ready to go.
 Do not butter or grease the dish.

-Sift the bisquick (or substituted flour mixture), nutmeg, salt and pepper into a large mixing bowl.
+Sift the bisquick (or flour mixture substitute), nutmeg, salt and pepper in a large mixing bowl.
 Add zucchini, cheese and onion to sifted dry ingredients and gently stir to just combine.

-Combine the eggs and milk and lightly beat with a fork.
-Add egg mixture to large mixing bowl and gently fold (stir) all ingredients together.
+In a separate bowl, combine the eggs and milk and lightly beat with a fork.
+Add egg mixture to large mixing bowl and gently fold (stir) all ingredients together until combined.
 Pour into the pie dish.

-Bake for 45-50 minutes (or longer) until the top is dark golden brown and the center is just set (no longer jiggles).
+Bake for 40-45 minutes (or longer) until the top is golden brown and the center is just set (no longer jiggles).
 Start checking for doneness around 30 minutes.